lmfit/asteval/doc/installation.rst

 Requirements
 ~~~~~~~~~~~~~~~

-Asteval is a pure python module with no required dependencies outside of the
+Asteval is a pure Python module with very few dependencies.
+For Python 3.8 and
+higher, there are no required dependencies outside of the standard
+library.
+Python 3.7 does require the `importlib_metadata` package.
+If
-standard library.
-Asteval will make use of the `numpy`_ module if
+available, Asteval will make use of the `numpy`_ module.
+The test suite
-available.
-The test suite requires the `pytest` module.
+requires the `pytest` and `coverage modules, and building the documentation
+requires the `sphinx` package.

 The latest stable version of asteval is |release|.

-Versions 0.9.21 and later support and are tested with Python 3.6 through
+Versions 0.9.28 and later support and are tested with Python 3.7 through
-3.9.
-Python 3.6 will be supported until at least its official end of life
-(December 2021).
-No released version supports Python 3.10 yet.

-Versions 0.9.18, 0.9.19, and 0.9.20 supported and were tested with Python
-3.5 through 3.8.
+3.11.
+There are no immediate plans to drop support Python 3.7.
+Python versions
+have generally been supported until they are past the end-of-maintenance period
+for security fixes.
+Supporting new versions of the Python 3 series is
+generally not too much work, but may not be guaranteed until after release of
+that version.

-Version 0.9.17 was the last version to support Python 2.7.
+The last version of asteval to support Python 2.7 was version 0.9.17.

 Download and Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~